mitre-public/open-aria/docs/how-to/detect-encounters.md

 ### Step 3: Co-locate the data and uber-jar

 - Create a new directory.
-- Copy the uber-jar (e.g. `open-aria-0.2.0.jar`) into this directory.
+- Copy the uber-jar (e.g. `open-aria-0.3.0.jar`) into this directory.
-- Copy the dataset (e.g. `sampleData.txt.gz`) into this directory.
+- Copy the dataset (e.g. `sampleNopData.txt.gz`) into this directory.
 - Copy the config file (e.g. `sampleConfig.yaml`) into this directory.

 ### Step 4: Run the `RunAirborneOnFile` program

-- Run: `java -cp open-aria-0.2.0.jar org.mitre.openaria.RunAirborneOnFile -f sampleData.txt.gz -c sampleConfig.yaml`
+- Run: `java -cp open-aria-0.3.0.jar org.mitre.openaria.RunAirborneOnFile -f sampleNopData.txt.gz -c sampleConfig.yaml`

 ### Step 5: Inspect the output